 Check out the calorie burn chart on this post to see how quickly you can waste your workout time.

-Yes, if you overdo your cardio, your body will stop responding with weight loss, because too much of anything is bad.
+Yes, if you overdo your workouts, your body will stop responding with weight loss, because too much of anything is bad.

-What you’ll find is that doing too much cardio taxes your entire nervous system, as your body adapts to the idea that you are driving too hard.
+What you’ll find is that doing too much exercise taxes your entire nervous system, as your body adapts to the idea that you are driving too hard.

 Giving your body enough rest between exercise sessions will do more to help lose weight than overdoing cardio exercise.

-The thing about using cardio for losing weight is that you are drastically improving your heart health and general health along with weight loss.
+The thing about using regular exercise for losing weight is that you are drastically improving your heart health and general health along with weight loss.

 Even when you’ve got down to your weight loss goals, you will fill so much better that you’ll want to continue on with your regular exercise program.